mymatsubara/cheatsheet-js/src/lib/cheatsheet/en/boolean.md

 They are widely used to execute code conditionally using `if`, `while` or `for` statements.

-For more information check out the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean).
+For more information check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean).

 ## comparison operators (==, ===, !=, !==, >, >=, <, <=)